alexpolt/alexpolt.github.io/src/dfaa.md

   So that's it.
 I provide a [GitHub repository](https://github.com/alexpolt/DFAA) with the two pixel shaders.
-I also put there a 32-bit small windows demo.
-In the demo you can press 'Z' to have a zoomed image.
+I also put there a 32-bit small windows demo and a RenderMoney project.
+In the RenderMonkey project you have convenient knobs on the right to turn on/off DFAA and see the difference.

   Here is a zoomed in screenshot of the DFAA at work.

   <center>![](images/dfaa-demo.png "DFAA at work")</center>